firassBenNacib/EcoAuto_AWS_Terraform/README.md

 - EC2 Auto Scaling with CPU-based policies
 - S3 static website hosting with CloudFront (OAC secured)
 - Lambda@Edge-based origin switching for backend EC2 (low-cost ALB alternative)
-- IAM roles with least-privilege access
-- IAM policies follow least-privilege principle for Lambda and EC2 roles.
+- IAM roles and policies are designed to follow the least-privilege principle for all services, including Lambda and EC2
 - Security groups auto-updated with latest CloudFront IPs
 - Route53 alias records for frontend/backend